-Contrastingly, water-cooled chillers are more efficient compared to the air-cooled chillers.
+Contrastingly, water-cooled chillers are more efficient compared to air-cooled chillers.

 The latter’s efficiency significantly depends on the ambient cooling air.

-Therefore, a chiller operating at high-temperature while cooling will perform less efficiently.
+Therefore, a chiller operating at a high temperature while cooling will perform less efficiently.

 Instead, water-cooled chillers are more efficient since their operation is independent of external environmental factors.